Home » Glossary » Carbon budget

 For businesses, setting a budget for a website can be very helpful when designing and developing a sustainable website.

-When planning marketing campaigns it is also possible to set a campaign budget by measuring the carbon footprint of campaign landing pages and estimating the number of visits for the campaign.
-Optimising these pages before the campaign starts will help to reduce the overall carbon footprint for the campaign.
+When planning marketing campaigns, it is also possible to set a campaign budget by measuring the carbon footprint of campaign landing pages and estimating the number of campaign visits.
+Optimising these pages before the campaign starts will help reduce the campaign’s overall carbon footprint.